charlesmacd/HD6805_Reader/README.md

 * For JP5 the jumper across all pins should be installed.

-* For JP9-10 the jumpers should be arranged to specify 0x9D (from top to bottom, short, open, open, short, short, short, open, short)
+* For JP9-10 the jumpers should be arranged to specify 0x9D (from top to bottom is MSB to LSB, left=VCC, right=GND so jumper order is LRRLLLRL)

 ## Tested devices